rigtsm/git/git_comands.md

 	- retrieves new objects an references from another repo without merging it with the actual work
 	- not merged with the local work

+**Pull**: combines **git fetch** and **git merge**
+- if objects are fetched, the tracking branch is merge into the current branch ( like a topic branch merging into a base branch)
+- merging options
+	- --ff fast forward if possible, else merge commit
+	- --no-ff always include a merge commit
+	- --ff-only cancel il doing a merge commit
+	- --rebase conserve-merges